 There are 12 states that currently have a No-Fault insurance laws for consumers.
 Pennsylvania is one of them.
 No-Fault essentially means that if you own a car that is registered or required to be registered with the Commonwealth, it must be insured with the mandatory minimum coverage, including medical payments.
 Regardless of fault, each person must use their own car insurance to pay the bills.
-The problem is that in the very beginning of a Personal Injury claim from a car accident, the car insurance does not get notified when you are injured in an accident.
+The problem is that in the very beginning of a Philadelphia Personal Injury Lawyer claim from a car accident, the car insurance does not get notified when you are injured in an accident.
 Here is an example:

 Operator A is stopped in traffic.
-He is rear ended by operator B. It is a very severe crash, and operator A is rushed to the hospital where he seeks emergency medical attention.
+He is rear-ended by operator B. It is a very severe crash, and operator A is rushed to the hospital where he seeks emergency medical attention.
 About a week later, operator A seeks a lawyer and hires him.

-Then, all of the sudden, operator A begins to receive bills for the treatment at the hospital and for the ambulance company.
+Then, all of a sudden, operator A begins to receive bills for the treatment at the hospital and for the ambulance company.
 Operator A is very upset because he has a great insurance plan with Blue Cross or Keystone or Aetna and they are not paying his bills.

 The above scenario is very common in Pennsylvania.
 Section 1713 of the Motor Vehicle Financial Responsibility Law answers this question (who pays my medical bills):